yjyao/practical-python/Notes/01_Introduction/07_Functions.md

 >>>
 ```

-At this point, you’re faced with a decision.
+At this point, you're faced with a decision.
 To make the program work
 you can either sanitize the original input file by eliminating bad
 lines or you can modify your code to handle the bad lines in some
 manner.